 The Night Whistler by Greg Woodland is an absolute ripper Aussie crime thriller, with the heft of history and heart.
+Definitely one of the best crime novels I’ve read in 2020.
 Read on for our full review.

 The Night Whistler Synopsis